Fernie-Hacks/react-portfolio/README.md

 ## Description

 This is a React based personal resume website template, meant to be clone and modified in order to make it you own.
+Insctruction can be found under the [Procedure](#procedure) section.

 ## Make it Your Own!